 - Twitter updates are very different to those on Facebook.
 On Twitter, it is acceptable to use abbreviations (or even text speak) to enable a message to fit into the 140 characters.
 Customers or readers who follow you on Facebook will either realised that you publish simultaneously to Twitter, or wonder why you are not writing in proper English

-- Where a hashtag may be used on Twitter to add emphasis, or to connect to others tweeting on the same topic, on Facebook they just look daft
+- Where a hashtag may be used on Twitter to add emphasis, or to connect to others tweeting on the same topic, on Facebook they not as commonly used.

 - Twitter moves faster and you can post many more updates than on Facebook.
 For a business page on Facebook you should be posting perhaps 3 or 4 updates a day, at the very most – only one or two of these actually advertising your business directly.